wendabratha/How-To-Install-Apache-Tomcat-9-on-Debian-9/tomcat.md

     sudo apt install default-jdk

 Now that Java is installed, we can create a tomcat user, which will be used to run the Tomcat service.

-Step 2 — Create Tomcat User
+# Step 2 â€” Create Tomcat User

 For security purposes, Tomcat should be run as an unprivileged user (i.e. not root).
 We will create a new user and group that will run the Tomcat service.